awsdocs/aws-systems-manager-user-guide/doc_source/change-manager.md

 Change Manager is integrated with [AWS Systems Manager Change Calendar](systems-manager-change-calendar.md)\.
 When a requested change is approved, the system first determines whether the request conflicts with other scheduled business activities\.
 If a conflict is detected, Change Manager can block the change or require additional approvals before starting the runbook workflow\.
 For example, you might allow changes only during business hours to ensure that teams are available to manage any unexpected problems\.
 For any changes requested to run outside those hours, you can require higher\-level management approval in the form of *change freeze approvers*\.
 For emergency changes, Change Manager can skip the step of checking Change Calendar for conflicts or blocking events after a change request is approved\.

 When it's time to implement an approved change, Change Manager runs the Automation runbook that is specified in the associated change request\.
 Only the operations defined in approved change requests are permitted when runbook workflows run\.
-This approach helps to avoid unintentional results while changes are being implemented\.
+This approach helps you avoid unintentional results while changes are being implemented\.

 In addition to restricting the changes that can be made when a runbook workflow runs, Change Manager also helps you control concurrency and error thresholds\.
 You choose how many resources a runbook workflow can run on at once, how many accounts the change can run in at once, and how many failures to allow before the process is stopped and \(if the runbook includes a rollback script\) rolled back\.
 You can also monitor the progress of changes being made by using CloudWatch alarms\.

 After a runbook workflow has completed, you can review details about the changes made\.
 These details include the reason for a change request, which change template was used, who requested and approved the changes, and how the changes were implemented\.

 **More info**
 [Introducing AWS Systems ManagerChange Manager](http://aws.amazon.com/blogs/aws/introducing-systems-manager-change-manager/) on the *AWS News Blog*